Skip to main content

 I've summarized the output details below.
 They are also are explained in the latest WildFly documentation and referenced in Enabling JBoss EAP Management Audit Log and increasing its level.

-: The timestamp that the operation happened.type
+• timestamp: The timestamp that the operation happened.

-: The operations being executed; this is a list of the operations serialized to JSON.
+• ops: The operations being executed; this is a list of the operations serialized to JSON.
 At boot, this will be all the operations resulting from parsing the XML.
 Once booted, the list will typically just contain a single entry.

 JBoss EAP 7 audit logs

-file will register all operations performed with the management console, management CLI, or custom application that uses the Management API.
+The JBoss EAP 7 audit logs can register admin functions and later verify them.
+In other words, the audit.log file will register all operations performed with the management console, management CLI, or custom application that uses the Management API.

 Additional resources